-This weekend, inspired by Claudine Motto’s “10 Tips On How To Use Evernote To Its Fullest” post, I was exploring Evernote for iPhone (a free app).
+Inspired by Claudine Motto’s “10 Tips On How To Use Evernote To Its Fullest” post, I was exploring Evernote for iPhone.

 Using my iPhone and Safari, I wanted to learn how to “clip” Web pages to Evernote.
 I couldn’t find a method for clipping the entire page, but I did find an easy method for clipping/sending a Web page’s URL to Evernote:

 1. As Claudine pointed out in her post, you need to know that all Evernote users have an email address assigned to their account.
 To find the address, go to Settings > Account Summary (Web version), or to Tools > Account Info (desktop version).
 You’re going to need the address later, so save it or keep it handy.

 2. Go back to your iPhone, open Safari, and find a page you want to save to Evernote.

 3. Click on the “Send” icon at the bottom of your screen.

 4. Tap “Mail Link to this Page.”